-†This requirement may be met by a satisfactory score on a recognized examination or by passing any foreign language course numbered 102 or any course with 102 as a prerequisite.
+†This requirement may be met by a satisfactory score on a recognized examination (such as CLEP) or by passing any foreign language course numbered 102 or any course with 102 as a prerequisite.

 INTERDISCIPLINARY STUDIES

 ProfessorAssociate ProfessorAssistant ProfessorInstructorMarsha Bollinger, ChairM.
 Clara PaulinoMargaret GillikinBryan McFadden